Ann Takamaki

 Ann Takamaki (高巻 杏, Takamaki An) is one of the main characters in the 2016 video game Persona 5.
 She is a Japanese teenage girl and a second-year student at the fictional Shujin Academy.
 She is also one of the founding members of the Phantom Thieves of Hearts, a group formed with the intention of stopping wrongdoers from hurting others.

 She helps establish this group in part to get revenge on one of her teachers, Suguru Kamoshida, who had been sexually harassing her and drove her friend, Shiho Suzui, to attempt suicide.
 While in a world called the Metaverse, Takamaki gets supernatural powers which come from her Persona, Carmen, motivated by her vengeance towards Kamoshida for his vile actions, including towards Shiho.
 She then adopts the Phantom Thief nickname (パンサー, Pansa).

-Ever since her appearance, she has received a mixed reception, with some critics regarding her as an example of sexual objectification.

 Concept and creation

 Ann Takamaki was created for Persona 5 by Shigenori Soejima who uses the Phantom Thief nickname Panther to hide her identity.
 Director Katsura Hashino discussed how she has a foreign air to her that gets attention, but also makes her unapproachable.
 Ann's Phantom Thief alter ego was always intended to be feline-like.
 Her Phantom Thief outfit consists of a skin-tight red latex catsuit with a cleavage cutout and zippers, a matching red panther mask, pink gloves, and a clip-on tail on the back of her catsuit.
 For her footwear, she wears dark red thigh-high boots.
 Unlike the current red catsuit with a matching cat mask, she was originally going to have a black dress, goggles, a tail, and thigh-high socks.
 Her next design was more similar to her final design, still featuring goggles and wearing a black catsuit.
 She lacked a cleavage window in her catsuit and wielded a crossbow instead of a whip.
 Ann initially gains the Persona Carmen, which eventually transforms into Hecate.
 The designers noted that the male characters' Personas were comparatively well-known versus female characters' Personas.
 They felt that if all of them were based on famous gods it would be lacking in depth, so some were made obscure, including Hecate.
 They still made a point of ensuring that Hecate was a good fit with Ann's personality, however.